 Types of Burns

 Although burns have a 94% survival rate, a burn is one of the most painful injuries a person can endure.
 Potential burn hazards are encountered throughout the course of everyday life, it is important to be aware of the different types of burns you can experience in different situations.
-Burns are a unique type of injury that require special treatment.
+Burns are a unique type of injury that requires special treatment.
 The long-term consequences that burn victims endure require them to be transferred from normal medical facilities to “burn centers” where they can better focus on the burns.

 Chemical burns can be the most painful and dangerous type of burns.
-These types of burns are incurred from a person’s skin coming in contact with a chemical.
+These types of burns are incurred from a person’s skin comes in contact with a chemical.
 If the burn is strong enough, it may pierce through the skin and go further into the victims underlying bone, muscle or fat.

 Gasoline and Motor Vehicle Accident